 Her research focuses on the role of psychological and family factors in children’s pain.
-Dr. Chambers is the Principal Investigator of the #ItDoesntHaveToHurt social media initiative, in partnership with Erica Ehm’s YummyMummyClub.ca and “Making Cancer Less Painful for Kids” (#KidsCancerPain) campaign in partnership with the Cancer Knowledge Network.
+Dr. Chambers is the Principal Investigator of the #ItDoesntHaveToHurt social media initiative, in partnership with Erica Ehm’s YummyMummyClub.ca.

-Dr. Chambers is the recipient of many awards, including the American Pain Society’s Jeffrey Lawson Award for Advocacy in Children’s Pain Relief and the Canadian Pain Society & Canadian Pain Coalition’s Pain Awareness Award.
-She is the Secretary on the Board of Directors for the Society of Pediatric Psychology, Chair of the Scientific Program Committee for the Canadian Pain Society, an Associate Editor for PAIN and PAIN Reports, and an elected Council Member for the IASP Special Interest Group on Pain in Childhood.
+Dr. Chambers is the recipient of many awards, including the Merck Patients First Award for Excellence and Innovation in Patient-Centred Care, the American Pain Society’s Jeffrey Lawson Award for Advocacy in Children’s Pain Relief and the Canadian Pain Society & Canadian Pain Coalition’s Pain Awareness Award.
+She is an Institute Advisory Board (IAB) member of the CIHR Institute of Musculoskeletal Health and Arthritis (IMHA), the Secretary on the Board of Directors for the Society of Pediatric Psychology, an Associate Editor for PAIN and PAIN Reports, and an elected Council Member for the IASP Special Interest Group on Pain in Childhood.

 Dr. Chambers was a Mayday Pain and Society Fellow.
 She is a leader in the use of social media for knowledge translation and patient engagement.
 She gave a TEDx talk on children’s pain and developed a YouTube video for parents about how to manage needle pain.
 She is an Expert Contributor for Parents Canada magazine and gives presentations for scientists, health professionals, and parents around the world.